nautobot/nautobot/nautobot/docs/models/extras/jobbutton.md

 ## Job Button Receivers

 Job Buttons are only able to initiate a specific type of job called a **Job Button Receiver**.
 These are jobs that subclass the `nautobot.extras.jobs.JobButtonReceiver` class.
 Job Button Receivers are similar to normal jobs except they are hard coded to accept only `object_pk` and `object_model_name` [variables](../../additional-features/jobs.md#variables).
 Job Button Receivers are hidden from the jobs listing UI by default but otherwise function similarly to other jobs.
 The `JobButtonReceiver` class only implements one method called `receive_job_button`.

+!!! note
+    Job Button Receivers still need to be [enabled through the web UI](../../additional-features/jobs.md#enabling-jobs-for-running) before they can be used just like other Jobs.

 ### The `receive_job_button()` Method